GRIFFINCollaboration/TBRAGG/README.md

 TBRAGG
 ======

-A spectrum viewer for the TBRAGG detector at TRIUMF
+A spectrum viewer for the TBRAGG Detector at TRIUMF